SmartFoundations/SmartIssueTracker/documentation/support/help.md

 !install - Find details on how to install Smart!
-!release - Install the latest release from Satisfactory Mod Manager !prerelease - Install a pre-release version occasionally offered in Discord by the developer
+!release - Install the latest release from Satisfactory Mod Manager !prerelease - Install a pre-release version occasionally offered in Discord by the developer !keybinds - Configure Smart! to use the buttons of your choice !settings - Change how Smart! can most efficiently make you efficient!

 Smart! features:
 *!autoconnect - Autoconnect splitters and mergers to one or more buildings with belts